justin-pyne/pomo-timer/README.md

-# pomodoro-collab
+# pomo-timer
 A web-based Pomodoro timer designed to help users maintain productivity by using the Pomodoro technique.
 It employs the concept of 25-minute focused work sessions, followed by 5-minute breaks.
 After four such intervals, a longer break is taken.
-The application offers the potential for synchronized timer sessions, allowing friends or colleagues to work together in harmony.
+This application is based off of an older version of my current pomo-collab project, which adds the potential for synchronized timer sessions, allowing friends or colleagues to work together in harmony.

 ## Features:
-- Synchronized Timer: Invite friends to the same timer session to keep everyone on the same schedule.
 - Pause & Reset: Any party can pause the timer or reset it to start afresh.
-- Session Tracker: Keep track of completed work sessions to monitor productivity.
 - Alerts: Notifications to inform the user when a session ends and a break begins.

 ## Technologies Used:
 - Frontend: HTML, CSS, and JavaScript.
-- Backend: Python (Flask)

 ## How to Run:
 1. Clone the repository: